rodneygauna/astro-momments/README.md

 7. **Meteor Shower** - Multiple meteors with varied timing
 8. **Meteor Storm in Nebula** - Combined meteor shower and low visibility
 9. **Black Hole (Boss)** - Gravitational pull affecting player and asteroids
-10. **Tranquility Zone** - Reward level with no obstacles
+10. **Chaos Zone** - Random mix of 3-5 hazards creating unpredictable challenges

-The progression creates a balanced difficulty curve, culminating in a boss encounter followed by a peaceful reward sector.
+The progression creates a balanced difficulty curve, culminating in a boss encounter followed by an ultimate chaos challenge where random obstacles create unpredictable and highly replayable scenarios.

 ## Project Structure